chas-academy/u11-fullstack-js-axelra82/README.md

 You will now need to set up a free account on [algolia.com](https://www.algolia.com) (If you want to know more about the pricing you can find that [here](https://www.algolia.com/pricing/)).
 This will act as your firebase search index and allow an instant search of the indexed collections from firebase.
 For this project we are only using the `users` collection as index.

 **NOTE** _While the Algolia service is free, you are limited to 10k search requests/month.
-Keep in mind that the current way the "username search" works in the app is reactive, i.e. everytime you press a key in the searchbox it will query that index on algolia.
-Så 10k searches can go by quickly if you do a lot of search-testing.
-In a real world environment, a "search" button would be more appropriate (or something else), to make sure that a index search is only performed on user request._
+There is a debouncer in the current search function.
+But 10k searches can go by quickly if you do a lot of search-testing.
+In a real world environment, a "search" button might be more appropriate (or something similar), to make sure that a index search is only performed on user request._

 Once you're account is created you will need to set upp your index (indices).
 Name your index `instant_search`.
 Now you'll need to get the app ID and API keys.
 They can be found in the left menu in `API Keys`.